The Snow Walker: Reception

 The Snow Walker received generally favorable reviews upon its release.
 In his review in Jam!
 Showbiz, Bruce Kirkland called it a "powerful, poignant and transcendent film", writing, "The Snow Walker is wonderfully acted, especially by Pepper—who is as technically proficient as any young actor in Canada—and by Piugattuk, who had never acted before, but displays a naturalism that allows her to display the emotional and spiritual nature of her people while still being an eccentric and intriguing individual.
 She is flesh-and-blood, not a type ...
 All the elements are subtly brought together under Smith's strong hand as director."

 In his review in Epinions, Joe McMaster gave the film four out of five stars, noting, "For a basic story of survival, I found it to be very intriguing.
 The plot is solid and the script intelligent and realistic.
 The film has a good pace to it no noticeable flaws."
 McMaster was also impressed with the acting, writing, "The cast and acting is outstanding.
-Barry Pepper and new comer Annabella Piugattuk aced their roles.
+Barry Pepper and newcomer Annabella Piugattuk aced their roles.
 Barry Pepper is a superb actor and his performance in this film is just another feather in his hat."

 In his review in Reel Film Reviews, David Nusair gave The Snow Walker three out of five stars, singling out the performances of Barry Pepper and first-time actress Piugattuk who "proves to be a natural performer."
 Nusair concludes, "There's no doubt that more cynical viewers will hate The Snow Walker, with its admittedly old school approach to the material.
 But given the skill with which this spare story has been filmed, it's hard not to be entertained on some level."

 In his review in Film Critic, Christopher Null wrote, "A little The Edge, a little Dances with Wolves, this adventure oddity is surprisingly watchable while featuring two stars who never learn to fully communicate."
 Despite some reservations about the flashback scenes and the scenes of the "folks back home" that come across as "padding", Null acknowledges "the stark and hauntingly beautiful landscape" shown through most of the film, and concludes, "Pepper is amazingly engaging here, despite his character's tendency to whine, and Piugattuk is a real discovery, even sans English."

 Streaming

-As of 2017 the movie was released on the Canada Media Fund Encore+ YouTube channel.
+In 2017, the movie was released on the Canada Media Fund Encore+ YouTube channel until Encore+ was retired in November 2022.
+The film started streaming on Netflix in February 2025.